D1ssolute/D1ssolute/README.md

 **Talking about education and skills:**

-- Bachelor student in Peter the Great Saint Petersburg Polytechnic University, will graduate in 2025
+- A bachelor student in Peter the Great Saint Petersburg Polytechnic University, will graduate in 2025
 - Currently at mechatronics and robotics field of study
 - Using Python, C++, C in my projects
 - I have experience working with ROS, Docker, MATLAB, Linux, Git, several CAD and ECAD programmes